-138% FPL.
-Several other members, however, objected to these proposals based on Minnesota's longstanding commitment to providing low-cost coverage to populations below 200% FPL.
+OTHER OPTIONS CONSIDERED: Several Task Force members supported reducing the premium cliff at 200% FPL by increasing premiums and cost sharing in MinnesotaCare for the population from 138 to 200% FPL.
+Some Task Force members further suggested that the State should not provide any additional subsidies for populations above 138% FPL, which would shift the premium and cost-sharing cliff from 200% FPL to 138% FPL.
+Several other members, however, objected to these proposals based on Minnesota's long-standing commitment to providing low-cost coverage to populations below 200% FPL.
 Still others believed that these alternatives were incompatible with improving affordability of and access to coverage.
 Additionally, numerous public commenters expressed strong support for maintaining MinnesotaCare's current affordability levels and urged the Task Force to restore the program to its pre-ACA eligibility level of 275% FPL.